Privacy & Disclosures

 12. Statements Statements will be sent to the last address or email you provided to us.
 We assume no responsibility for the delivery of the mail or email.
 A notification of electronic statement availability will be sent to the last email address you provided.
 Your electronic statement will be available online regardless of email notification.
 We may charge a fee for a returned statement.

 Frequency Account holders with savings and certificates will receive quarterly statements depending on activity.
 Account holders with check clearing, electronic funds transfer, or have a loan will receive monthly statements depending on activity.
-If there is no activity during the statement period, no monthly account statement will be generated or delivered.
-All accounts will receive a year end statement.
+If there is no activity during the statement period, no monthly account statement will be generated or delivered: however, statements will be provided at least quarterly regardless of activity.

 Contents A statement will include transactions and activity on your account during the statement period as required by applicable law.
 You agree that one statement per account will be provided, regardless of account ownership.
 For checking accounts, your original check, when paid, becomes property of ours and may not be returned to you.
 Copies of the check may be retained by us or by payable-through financial institutions and may be made available upon your request.